-- Firmness: 7/10 — firmest in the AS lineup, suitable for back and stomach sleepers
+- Firmness: 7/10, firmest in the AS lineup, suited to back and stomach sleepers

-- Edge support: 8.2/10 — high-density base foam holds the perimeter well
+- Edge support: 8.2/10, high-density Bio-Core base holds the perimeter well

-- Motion isolation: 8.5/10 — all-foam construction absorbs motion effectively
+- Motion isolation: 8.5/10, all-foam construction absorbs movement effectively

 - $200 less than AS2 at list; 100-night trial and 20-year warranty match the full AS lineup

 The AS1 is a 10-inch all-foam mattress built on three layers.
 It is the most straightforward construction in the Amerisleep lineup, and that simplicity is intentional.
-The design targets firm-feel preference sleepers who do not need deep compression or multiple comfort transitions.
-Understanding each layer explains why the AS1 performs as it does across test categories.
+The design targets firm-feel sleepers who do not need deep compression or multiple comfort transitions.

 Total stack: 2” + 2” + 6” = 10”.
-The AS1 is the shortest Amerisleep model, and that thinness has a direct effect on thermal performance.
-Less foam depth means less insulating mass — contributing to the 9.0/10 cooling score in testing.
+Less foam depth means less insulating mass, contributing to the 9.0/10 cooling score.
 For back and stomach sleepers who do not need deep pressure relief, the thin construction is a feature rather than a limitation.

 | Spec | Details |